-Well known for it’s timeless beauty, Marble has always been a very popular choice for stone worktops.
-But is the high-maintenance nature of this material suitable for your needs?
-This blog will look into the pros and cons of marble kitchen worktops in order to help you decide if they are the right choice for you.
+Well known for its timeless beauty, Marble has always been a very popular choice for stone worktops.
+But is the high-maintenance nature of this material suitable for your marble kitchen worktop needs?
+This blog will look into the pros and cons of marble worktops in order to help you decide if they are the right choice for you.

-Perhaps the main reason marble remains in heavy demand as a worktop material is due to it’s unrivalled elegance and beauty.
+Perhaps the main reason marble remains in heavy demand as a worktop material is due to its unrivalled elegance and beauty.
 The igneous stone comes in a spectacular display of colours and patterns ranging from deep hues of solid white, black, rose, yellow, grey and greens.
-It’s beauty is versatile enough for use around the home, and for this reason marble is an extremely popular choice for bathrooms, fireplace surrounds and flooring.
+Its beauty is versatile enough for use around the home, and for this reason, marble bathroom worktops are an extremely popular choice.

-Whilst some rarer type of marble can be very expensive, more common types such as Carrara marble are some of the least expensive natural stone worktop materials.
-Also, unlike other quartz stones, marble is widely available in a range of different colours and unique patterns.
+Whilst some rarer types of marble can be very expensive, more common types such as Carrara marble are some of the least expensive natural stone worktop materials.
+Also, unlike other quartz countertops, marble is widely available in a range of different colours and unique patterns.

 EASY TO MAINTAIN